1968–69 in English football: FA Cup

-Manchester City completed a disappointing season for relegated Leicester City by defeating them 1–0 in the FA Cup Final.
+Manchester City defeated relegated Leicester City 1–0 in the FA Cup Final.
 Neil Young scored the only goal of the game, although Leicester's David Nish gained the record as the youngest captain of a cup finalist at the age of 21.

-The season's big giant-killers were Third Division Mansfield Town who accounted for Sheffield United in the Third Round and West Ham in the Fifth before going out to Leicester in the Sixth Round.
+The season's giant-killers were Third Division Mansfield Town who accounted for Sheffield United in the Third Round and West Ham in the Fifth before going out to Leicester in the Sixth Round.

 League Cup

-In one of the biggest shocks in the history of the competition Swindon Town won the final 3–1 against Arsenal.
+Swindon Town won the final 3–1 against Arsenal, one of the competition's most notiable upsets.
 Swindon's non-top flight status saw them barred from competing in the Inter-Cities Fairs Cup which led to the creation of the Anglo-Italian Cup the following season.

 European football

-Newcastle United won the first, and to date only, European trophy in their history by beating Újpest of Hungary 6–2 on aggregate to lift the Inter-Cities Fairs Cup.
+Newcastle United won their first European trophy in their history by beating Újpest of Hungary 6–2 on aggregate to lift the Inter-Cities Fairs Cup.

 Football League

 First Division

 Leeds United won the League for the first time in their history, finishing six points ahead of Liverpool.

 Manchester United's final season under the management of Sir Matt Busby before his retirement ended in an 11th-place finish, although their defence of the European Cup lasted until the semi-finals.
-Their cross city rivals finished 13th a year after being league champions, but had an FA Cup triumph as compensation for their failed defence of the league title and their failure to succeed in the European Cup.
+Their cross city rivals finished 13th, a year after winning the league title, but won the FA Cup in the same season.

 Newly promoted Queens Park Rangers were relegated after finishing bottom, along with the FA Cup runners-up Leicester City.